-Asian shares advance after oil climbs back above $100
+Wall Street futures lower after oil climbs back above $100

 Tokyo’s Nikkei 225 index rose 0.7% to 26,827.43 and the S&P/ASX 200 in Sydney gained 0.6%, to 7,294.40.

-Hong Kong’s Hang Seng regained lost ground, gaining 0.5% to 21,587.19 after barreling sharply higher for two days after Chinese leaders promised to provide more support for the economy and markets, suggesting Beijing might temper its crackdowns on technology and real estate companies.
+Hong Kong’s Hang Seng slipped 0.4% to 21,412,40 after barreling higher for two days after Chinese leaders promised to provide more support for the economy and markets, suggesting Beijing might temper its crackdowns on technology and real estate companies.

 Big swings in markets have become the norm as investors struggle to handicap what will happen to the economy and the world’s already high inflation because of Russia’s invasion of Ukraine, higher interest rates from central banks around the world and renewed COVID-19 worries in various hotspots.

-The market’s latest gains come after the Federal Reserve raised its key interest rate Wednesday for the first time since 2018, something Wall Street had been expecting for months.
+Wall Street’s latest gains came after the Federal Reserve raised its key interest rate Wednesday for the first time since 2018, something Wall Street had been expecting for months.

 Prices have been careening on doubts over both supplies of and demand for oil.
 After briefly topping $130 early last week, a barrel of U.S. crude fell to nearly $94 a barrel on Wednesday.